AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

 `tags`

 We noticed that some of the tags were "15-minutes-or-less", "30-minutes-or-less", and "60-minutes-or-less".
-We made 3 new features that were each binary as to whether the tags contained one of the mentioned tags.
+We made 3 new binary features, pointing to whether the tags contained one of the mentioned tags.
 We figured these would be good features to add because they give you an upper bound of the amount of time that a recipe will take.

 `steps`

 In a similar vein, we looked at the steps and checked whether there were time cues in them.
 Now we already have a pretty good idea of how many minutes a recipe could take, but not much if it takes longer than that.
 That is why we looked at the steps and checked if they contained the words “hour” or “day”.
 We figured these would be good features because often a recipe might call for something like, “put the cake in the oven for 1.5-2 hours” or “let the chicken marinate in the fridge for at least a day”.
 Once again, we binarized these features in our regression model.
 Unlike the previous features, these serve as a lower bound for time, but still very helpful for predicting how long a recipe will take more accurately.

-**outliers**
+### Outliers

 Lastly, we noticed that there were a lot of recipes that took an absurdly long amount of time, and when we investigated this, we found recipes with descriptions such as “how to preserve a husband”, which took over 1,000,000 minutes.
 To remedy this, we filtered recipes to only include recipes that were less than 2,000 minutes as this would still allow for recipes that took longer than a day, but would exclude all of the recipes that took an absurdly long amount of time.
-This was actually one of the best changes to improve the accuracy of our model and we feel as though it still kept the integrity of the model as the purpose of our model was to predict food recipes that we would feel comfortable cooking at home.
+This was actually one of the best changes to improve the accuracy of our model and we feel as though it still kept the integrity of the model, as the purpose of our model was to predict food recipes that we would feel comfortable cooking at home.

 Linear regression was not the best predictor for our data, so we switched to using a **random forest regression model**.
 Random forest allows us to train many different models and aggregate over them to get a better model with lower variance.

 We used grid search to find the best hyperparameters.
-The hyperparameters that ended up being the best was a maximum depth of 20 as well as using forests of 100 trees.
+The hyperparameters that ended up being the best were a maximum depth of 20 as well as using forests of 100 trees.

 We used a couple of metrics to score our models, mean absolute error (MAE), root mean squared error (RMSE), and R^2.
 All of our scoring statistics improved drastically.
 | Metric                      | Baseline Model | Final Model  |